Alabama vs. Ole Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Ole Miss Stats and Trends

-- When Ole Miss records more than 17.5 points, it is 2-0 against the spread and 3-0 overall.
+- Ole Miss is 2-0 against the spread and 3-0 overall when the team puts up more than 17.5 points.

 - The Rebels have two giveaways this season, while the Crimson Tide have seven takeaways .